BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-a-dev-container/index.md

 ## Create a devcontainer file for XM Cloud

-Creating a devcontainer file and using it, require a few steps:
+Creating a devcontainer file and using it, requires a few steps:

 1. Create the configuration file ```.devcontainer/devcontainer.json```
 2. Create a configuration script in order to install extra tooling
 3. Reopen your repository in the container

-### the devcontainer.json
+### Create the devcontainer.json

 The devcontainer describes your environment.
-In the code-snippet below, I configured the following:
+In the code-snippet below, the I configured the following capabilities:

 * The baseimage to use
 * VSCode extensions